- 101 Machine Tool Applications, Material Handling/Fluid Power & Metallurgy

 - 220 Advanced Computerized Numeric Control Programming and Machining

-- 225 Robotics Material Handling and Automation or Manufacturing Capstone
+- 225 Manufacturing Capstone

 3 credit hours